watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 # Examples

-This folder contains a set of examples that are intended to demonstrate how to use various features of Watson Assistant web chat.
+This folder contains a set of examples that are intended to demonstrate how to use various features of IBM watsonx Assistant web chat.
 Below is a list of these examples, along with a brief explanation of each and the different features that each example demonstrates.

 Most of the examples only require downloading an individual index.html file and then opening that file in your web browser but other examples have more pieces to them.
 To run all the examples in this repository, download a clone of the repository and follow the instructions in each example.